tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 # The Problem

 Open-domain AI conversation is an unsolved task in natural language processing.
-Despite huge breakthroughs like Xiaoice, Meena, and Stanford’s own Chirpy Cardinal, we still have a long way to go before we achieve human-like conversation.
+Despite huge breakthroughs like Xiaoice, Meena, and Stanford’s own Chirpy Cardinal, we still have a long way to go before we achieve human-like conversation [1, 2, 3].

 One particular challenge inherent in open-domain conversations is its subjectivity: different users want to talk about different things, or might prefer different styles of conversation.
 This means that personalizing the user’s experience in a conversation is important.
 Although we can’t infer every single fact about a particular user, we can focus on an important subproblem: age group classification.
 This task is relevant because of age differences in human conversational interests: for example, younger users may be more inclined to discuss schoolwork, but older users may be more interested in discussing their children or career.
 Our interest is in automating age classification towards this end.